MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 ### Closing ###

-With that we are running out of time.
-I'm going to end off with a story about a recent project I was involved in - I call this my hope project - it's about a program called MaxCut.
+With that I'm going to end off with a story about a recent project I was involved in - I call this my hope project - it's about a program called MaxCut.
 MaxCut is a program I have been involved in developing for several years.
 All it does is show wood and metal workers the best way to cut their material so that they have the least wasteage.
 The first version was written many years ago before I was introduced to any of the practices I've spoken about today.

 In the early days of MaxCut we noticed the same effects we had seen in QuoteMaster - as we added feature on feature, it was taking longer and longer to make changes and keep everything working together.

 One day I got feature request from a user asking for an adjustment to be made a part of the program - at the time it looked like a really useful feature but I knew that part of the code base was very tricky and it was going to be several weeks if not a month or two to write and then a week to make an installer update.
 Since we didn't have that sort of time, I parked the feature request and put it in the "Nice Ideas but not going to happen" section.

 A year later I exposed to many of the practices I've spoken about today.
-In particular, to of the things that made a big impression on me were ci servers and test driven development.
+In particular, two of the things that made a big impression on me were ci servers and test driven development.
 With time we started refactoring MaxCut and applying these practices on the system.
 After a while I came across the feature request I had shelved years earlier because of the effort involved to implement it.
 It just so happened to be a Saturday morning and I had some free time.
 I wondered how much effort it would take me to attempt that feature now.
 I sat down, start working on it, by late morning I had completed the feature, had run a full set of tests over the system and was ready to make an installer available.

-What once would have taken weeks, if not months, and would have left me uncertain if I had gotten it right could now be done in hours with a high degree of confidence that I hadn't broken anything.
+The hope is this, what once would have taken weeks, if not months, and would have left me uncertain if I had gotten it right could now be done in hours with a high degree of confidence that I hadn't broken anything.
 That to me is the power agile technical practices.
 They make us go faster with time, not slower.

 With that I would like to thank you for your time.